Vem0n/recipy/README.md

 ## 8. Contributors <a name="contributors"></a>
     -Ven0m - Coding, app architecture
-    -Wiktoria Stryjewska - Graphics used in the app (To be added at a later date)
+    -Wiktoria Stryjewska - Graphics used in the app

 ## 9. License <a name="license"></a>
 Recipy is released under the Apache-2.0 license.
 See the LICENSE file for more details.